sigsep/open-unmix-pytorch/docs/faq.md

 In the default configuration using the stems dataset, yielding a single batch from the dataset is very slow.
 This is a known issue of decoding mp4 stems since native decoders for pytorch or numpy are not available.

-There are two ways to speed up the training
+There are two ways to speed up the training:

-### Increase the number of workers
+### 1. Increase the number of workers

 The default configuration does not use multiprocessing to yield the batches.
 You can increase the number of workers using the `--nb-workers k` configuration.
 E.g. `k=8` workers batch loading can get down to 1 batch per second.

-### Use WAV instead of MP4
+### 2. Use WAV instead of MP4

 Convert the MUSDB18 dataset to wav using the builtin `musdb` cli tool